How To Build a Community Online

-Before we explain how to build a community online, let’s revisit what an online community is.
+Before we talk about the mechanics of community building, let’s revisit what an online community is.

-An online community is no different than a “real life” community away from your phone or computer.
+An online community is no different than a “real life” social community away from your phone or computer.
 It’s a shared space where a group of people come together to share common interests, learn from one another, and find a sense of belonging.
 You may take part in a fitness community (group workouts or a running club), a work community (co-working space), or a hobby community (a writers’ meetup).

 In each of these communities, every person who takes part gets something out of it.
 If 15 people join together every Tuesday night for a local running group, every runner reaps the benefits of jogging five miles.